- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

-The statement becomes important so that you can claim a deduction for the principal amount repaid during the year u/s 80C for a maximum of Rs.1.5 lakhs.
-Deduction on interest can also be claimed up to Rs.2 lakhs in case your house property is self-occupied.
-In case of let out house property, a loss can be claimed up to 2,00,000 and the remaining loss can be carried forward to the succeeding 8 Assessment Years Interest deduction is allowed on a due basis i.e., whether paid or payable during the year.
-Section 80EE and 80EEA gives the additional benefit of interest paid, to the first time home buyers subject to certain conditions.
+The statement becomes important so you can claim a deduction for the principal amount repaid during the year u/s 80C for a maximum of Rs.1.5 lakhs.
+Deduction on interest can also be claimed up to Rs.2 lakhs if your house property is self-occupied.
+In case of let-out house property, a loss can be claimed up to 2,00,000, and the remaining loss can be carried forward to the succeeding 8 Assessment Years Interest deduction is allowed on a due basis i.e., whether paid or payable during the year.
+Section 80EE and 80EEA give the additional benefit of interest paid to the first-time home buyers subject to certain conditions.

 Fee receipt shows up a break up of tuition fees paid and the amount charged for other activities.
 The tuition fee component is allowed as a deduction under section 80C of the Income Tax Act for a maximum of two children.
 You should have these details to claim deduction under these sections while filing ITR.

-The major tax saving instruments used in India include contributions made to PPF, investments in LIC, 5 Year tax saving FD etc. Amount invested in all such tax saving funds is eligible for deduction under section 80C, aggregating to a maximum deduction of Rs.1.5 lakhs.
-If you have made any such contribution, it is imperative that you furnish documents related to the same.
+The major tax-saving instruments used in India include contributions to PPF, investments in LIC, 5 Year tax saving FD, etc. Amount invested in all such tax-saving funds is eligible for deduction under section 80C, aggregating to a maximum deduction of Rs.1.5 lakhs.
+If you have made any such contribution, you must furnish documents related to the same.

 Amount invested in NPS deduction subject to a ceiling of Rs.
 1.5 lakhs and Rs 50,000 is allowed under section 80CCD and 80CCD (1B), respectively.
 So if you have exhausted your 80C limits and desire to save more taxes by investing your money, you can choose NPS.